 Poorly fitted doors are the bane of insulation.
 They can let heat in and out, basically defeating the purpose of insulation.

 You need to check out any doors in your home that have gotten dislodged or are leaning.
 They can let in a lot of cold air or let out heat, particularly in the winter months when the cold is at its peak.

 Things to Install to Improve Mobile Home Energy Efficiency

-While most things we’ve discussed up to this point require little investment, these are a bit expensive and may require some effort and higher expense for mobile homeowners.
+While most things we’ve discussed up to this point require little investment, these are expensive and may require some effort and higher upfront costs for mobile homeowners.
 However, the payoff is worth it.

 These installations are also for homes situated in one place for a long time.